Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_killer_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a killer ttt_killer_warn_all                         0       // Whether to warn all players if there is a killer.
-If 0, only traitors will be warned ttt_killer_vision_enable                    1       // Whether killers have their special vision highlights enabled ttt_kil_credits_starting                    2       // The number of credits a killer should start with
+If 0, only traitors will be warned ttt_killer_vision_enable                    1       // Whether killers have their special vision highlights enabled ttt_killer_credits_starting                    2       // The number of credits a killer should start with

 // Zombie
 ttt_zombies_are_monsters                    0       // Whether zombies should be treated as members of the monster team.